-The Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) is responsible for a range of government policies which are reflected in the name of the ministry itself.
-For more than 30 years the Ministry has worked to protect the public from environmental toxins and radiation and establish an intelligent and efficient use of raw materials; it has advanced climate action and promoted a use of natural resources that conserves biodiversity and secures habitats.
+The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) is responsible for a range of government policies that are reflected in the name of the ministry itself.
+The ministry has been working over 30 years now to protect the public from environmental toxins and radiation and to establish an intelligent and efficient use of raw materials, to advance climate action and to promote a use of natural resources that conserves biodiversity and secures habitats.

-1. One main task is to prepare legislation in order to shape the legal framework in the policy areas referred to above.
+1. A key responsibility is to prepare legislation in order to shape the legal framework in the policy areas referred to above.
 This includes preparing regulatory legislation and transposing EU directives into national law.

-The BMUB drafts laws for the federal government which are then submitted to the Bundestag and in some cases the Bundesrat for a decision.
+The BMU drafts laws for the federal government which are then submitted to the Bundestag and in some cases the Bundesrat.
 The ministry is also responsible for issuing statutory instruments - subordinate legislation which specifies further details of a law, in particular with regard to enforcement.
 The ministry is involved in all legislative projects which have an impact on its areas of competence.

-2. Funding for research and development, support for the market launch of innovative technologies:
+2. Funding research and development, supporting the market launch of innovative technologies:

-Besides framing legislation the BMUB can also use economic instruments.
-For instance, support programmes are financed through taxes and the revenues from emissions trading.
+In addition to shaping framework legislation, the BMU also has economic instruments at its disposal.
+Support programmes are financed through taxes and the revenues from emissions trading, for example.
 This enables members of the public, associations, companies and municipalities to obtain financial support for specific projects.

 4. Communication for broad public participation and acceptance:

-To make its activities and planned measures transparent, the BMUB carries out comprehensive media and public relations work.
-Members of the public can keep up with the latest news through online articles or printed brochures.
-Events and the continuous development civic participation processes aim to enable the public to play an active role.
+The BMU carries out comprehensive media and public relations work to make its activities and planned measures transparent.
+Members of the public can keep up-to-date with the latest BMU news through the ministry's websites or printed publications.
+Events and the continuous development of public participation processes aim to enable citizens to play an active role.

-Parliamentary state secretaries Rita Schwarzelühr-Sutter and Florian Pronold are also part of the ministry's leadership.
-They are both members of the German Bundestag and are the minister's representatives in parliament, e.g. for making statements before the Bundestag or Bundesrat.
+Parliamentary State Secretaries Rita Schwarzelühr-Sutter and Florian Pronold are also part of the ministry's leadership.
+They are both members of the German Bundestag and are the minister's representatives in parliament, for example for making statements before the Bundestag or Bundesrat.

-The BMUB is divided into seven specialist directorates-general plus one dealing with strategic aspects and one for central functions.
-The number of staff in each directorate-general ranges from 80 to over 200.
-They are headed by the directors-general, who lead and coordinate the work within the specialist divisions and liaise closely with the minister and state secretaries.
-Every directorate-general is divided into directorates comprised of a number of specialist divisions.
+The BMU is organised into directorates-general: five specialist directorates-general, one for planning and general aspects and one for central functions.
+The number of staff in each ranges from 80 to over 200.
+They are headed by the directors-general who steer and coordinate the work within their particular divisions and liaise closely with the minister and state secretaries.
+Every directorate-general is composed of several directorates, each comprising several divisions.